Is Łódź THE place to be for creative people?

 The reason Łódź remains under the radar is simply because it’s not the kind of city that gets featured in the travel section magazine.
 It doesn’t have a beach or colourful Main Square or markets filled with exotic trinkets and fragrances of a faraway land like other cities have.

 Quite frankly, Łódź can be a hard sell.
 Magazines and tour operators alike prefer to feature destinations that are an easy sell.
 The kind of places that look beautiful from the get go.
-As a result fascinating places like Łódź never make it into the bucketlist.
+As a result fascinating places like Łódź never make it onto the bucket list.

 However, Łódź has a lot to offer, especially if you’re creatively inclined.
 Here are some of the things that creative types, probably like yourself, will enjoy.